Gender trouble

 Marlon Riggs, Howardena Pindell, Wapinduzi Productions

-“Racism, like the sexism, is a pathology before very visual: it agrees on the differences which one perceives of appearances and not on the differences in genetic ascent.
-Art is before a whole visual medium.
-Thus political art should seem to have the potential to provide a powerful antidote to racism…” Adrian Pipper, 1998 (quoted by Elvan Zabunyan in Black has color).
-The artists African-American who are registered, in the United States, since the Sixties, within feminist art and since the Nineties, within an art queer, clashed with the oppressions registered until in their bodies and their skins.
-Visual arts were made the privileged place of such a critical work.
-By the poetic and political development of a plastic culture returning account of the black experiment and that of abjectés sexual subjects, vidéos activists and vidéos artists raised the challenge of the invention of Ut
+“Racism, like sexism, is above all a visual pathology: it is based on the differences we perceive from appearances, not on differences of genetic ancestry.
+Art is above all a visual medium.
+So political art should seem to have the potential to provide a powerful antidote to racism…” Adrian Pipper, 1998 (quoted by Elvan Zabunyan in Black is a color).
+Since the 60s, African-American artists in the United States have been involved in feminist art, and since the 90s, in queer art, confronting the oppressions inscribed in their bodies and skins.
+The visual arts have become a privileged site for such critical work.
+Through the poetic and political elaboration of a plastic culture reflecting the black experience and that of abject sexual subjects, activist videos and artist videos have taken up the challenge of inventing utopias and autonomous identities.

 Tongues Untied by Marlon Riggs (55’, 1990)